espocrm/documentation/docs/development/api/crud.md

 Additional headers:

-* `X-Skip-Duplicate-Check: true` - skips checks for duplicates (won't return 409 Error if duplicate record is found).
+* `X-Skip-Duplicate-Check: true` - skips checking for duplicates (won't return 409 Error if a duplicate record is found).

 ### Update